s-sandra/creativecode/novel/README.md

 - grape_vine.pdf: A video of my backyard that I used for testing.

 ## Dependencies
 To generate your own ASCII flipbook, you will need to install OpenCV for video processing, Pillow and NumPy for image processing and ReportLab for PDF generation.
+If you would like to combine your generated flipbooks into one PDF, you will need to have installed PyPDF2.
 This can be done by running the following commands.

 ```
 pip install opencv-python
 pip install reportlab
+pip install pypdf2
 pip install Pillow
 pip install numpy
 ```